About Us

 photo by Sally Arnold

-Becky’s maiden name is Boone and the first Boone to live in Leelanau County was her great great grandpa, William “Doc” Boone.
+Becky’s maiden name was Boone and the first Boone to live in Leelanau County was her great great grandpa, William “Doc” Boone.
 He and his wife Susanah moved to Bingham from Indiana in 1878 with the purpose of building railroads.
 He helped establish a sawmill in Bingham in 1879 as well as the building of a plank road to carry the lumber down from Carp Lake (Lake Leelanau) to the Grand Traverse Bay at Bingham.
 He only lived a few more years and died in 1889.
 Susanah died May 1st, 1927 and she is buried in Bingham Cemetary.
 The Boone family has been here ever since.

 photo courtesy Library of Congress/Detroit Publishing Co (somewhere in Michigan in late 1800′s)